bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 The nbd client interfaces with the nbd kernel module to provide a command line utility for initializing nbd devices.
-Android doesn't provide this utility by default, so this portion describes how to compile the nbd client for ARM with android-18, arm-linux-androideabi-4.8, and NDK r10b.
+Android doesn't provide this utility by default, so this section describes how to compile the nbd client for ARM with android-18, arm-linux-androideabi-4.8, and NDK r10b.

 Clone the repository and create a new standalone toolchain